WICG/first-party-sets/README.md

 [joint controllers](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/controllers-and-processors/what-does-it-mean-if-you-are-joint-controllers/)
 as defined by GDPR, and share a common use policy as being in a "GDPR Validated Set" (or "Set" for brevity).

+**Note:** GDPR has been picked as the first legal framework to comply with.
+Other frameworks should be added iteratively after a proposal that meets the requirements of GDPR has been created.
+This approach enables a multi stage approach to review and debate without attempting to solve for all legal frameworks in a single iteration.

 A [Work Item](https://privacycg.github.io/charter.html#work-items)
 of the [Privacy Community Group](https://privacycg.github.io/).